How to make withdrawals

-- Rollover into a 529 plan not offered by the State of New York in accordance with Section 529 of the Internal Revenue Code.
+- Rollover into a 529 plan not offered by the State of New York in accordance with Section 529 of the Internal Revenue Code, or

 - Transfer of assets to another beneficiary in a 529 plan offered by the State of New York (as long as the new beneficiary is a member of the family of the original beneficiary).

-Beginning in 2018, account owners can also roll over 529 plan assets into ABLE plan accounts, subject to the annual ABLE plan contribution limit, until December 31, 2025.
+Rollovers to ABLE Plans.
+Account owners can also roll over 529 plan assets into ABLE plan accounts, subject to the annual ABLE plan contribution limit, until December 31, 2025 according to federal law.
 Rollovers of 529 plan assets into ABLE plan accounts will not be considered taxable events for purposes of federal or New York State taxes.
 For more details about the Direct Plan's tax benefits, refer to the Disclosure Booklet and Tuition Savings Agreement.

 Do I pay taxes on my withdrawals?

-Earnings on a nonqualified withdrawal are treated as income and subject to federal and state income taxes, including, in most cases, an additional 10% federal penalty.
+Earnings on nonqualified withdrawals are treated as income and subject to federal and state income taxes, including, in most cases, an additional 10% federal penalty.
 Nonqualified withdrawals may also be subject to state and local taxes.